arthurnn/apn_sender/README.md

 ## Copyright

-Copyright (c) 2010 Kali Donovan.
+Copyright (c) 2013 Arthur Nogueira Neves.
 See LICENSE for details.